 As a landlord, whether it is your first time or if you've done it before, a solid lease agreements are crucial to the success of your business.
 Simply put, a lease agreement is a contract between a tenant and a landlord which highlights both parties’ rights and responsibilities.

-A rental agreement also lasts for a certain duration, usually a year.
-As a landlord, it’s important for you to create a lease that is comprehensive in order to protect yourself and your rental unit.
+A lease agreement also lasts for a certain duration, usually a year.
+As a landlord, it’s important for you to create a lease that is comprehensive in order to protect yourself and your unit.

 Elements of a Solid Lease Agreement

-Here are essential elements to consider when you create a lease:
+Here are essential elements to consider when creating lease agreements:

 Basic Information of Landlords and Tenants